sergeyhomyuk/style_typescript/README.md

 ## Names

-  - All variable and function names should be formed with alphanumeric `A-Z, a-z, 0-9` and underscore `_` charcters.
+  - All variable and function names should be formed with alphanumeric `A-Z, a-z, 0-9` charcters using lowerCamelCase or UpperCamelCase notiation.

 ### Variables, Modules, and Functions